Charybdis natator: Biology

 Charybdis natator is a benthic species found in the inter-tidal zone and in the sub -tidal zone down to a depth of 60m and over a variety of substrates, including sandy or silty bottoms, rocky and coral reefs and beds of weed.
 It prefers to hide under rocks or stones.
-It is uncommon throughout its range, normally making uo less than 2% of the numbers of crabs sampled.
+It is uncommon throughout its range, normally making up less than 2% of the numbers of crabs sampled.
 In the Red Sea females with eggs have been found throughout the year, although there is a peak between May and September.
 The eggs hatch 11–15 days after being extruded and there is a period of 7 days between the larvae hatching and the extrusion of the next brood.
 Fecundity is 181,000 to 961,00 eggs for each spawning and each female can spawn three times per mature phase which means that this is a rather fecund species.
 In most populations spawning occurs twice a year.
 The larvae have six zoeae stages and a megalopa stage and from the first zoeae stage to megalopa takes 28–44 days.